schoam4/schoam4.github.io/power_mediation.md

 The shiny and MASS packages must be installed to use the app (MASS is loaded automatically by the app).

 For technical details please consult the [Technical Appendix](http://marlab.org/technical_appendix/).

+### Updates

+April 25, 2018: Allow population parameters to be specified with standardized path estimates or correlations

+July 26, 2017: Add serial mediation model with two mediators